MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention

 \subsection{Client-Side Implementation}

 The client-side is an Android app that implements all the features of our design.
 We use accessibility services to detect the opening and closing of apps on the phone.
-The client is also responsible for collecting and uploading data to the server, including the screen's off and unlock status, the name, opening and closing times of the application, and location data obtained through the Amap API~\cite{amap}.
-To prevent the accidental killing of the accessibility service and ensure compliance, we also add a background service in the app to check the status of the accessibility service every 5 minutes.
-If it detects that the accessibility service is terminated, the client will notify the server to send an email to a researcher.
-The researcher can remind the user to turn on the accessibility service again to ensure the integrity of the data.
+The client is also responsible for collecting and uploading data to the server, including screen's off and unlock status, application name, application opening and closing times, and location data obtained through the Amap API~\cite{amap}.
+To prevent the accidental killing of the accessibility service and ensure compliance, our app includes a background service checking the accessibility service status every 5 minutes.
+If it detects that the service is terminated, the app informs the server to email a researcher, who then reminds the user to reactivate the service, ensuring data integrity.